ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

 #### Value

-As a Store Owner, for each day, I want to see my profit or loss
+As a Store Owner, for each day, I want to see my profit or loss.

 _Note: We want to see the results of the plan in terms of profit and loss._